GitEic-Bhavin/Training_and_UpSkill/AWS_EKS/9.SSL_Ingress/README.md

     - Choose your Certificates created in AWS Certificate Manager > create records in route53.
     - Choose domains & create.

+8. Create DNS Record Name to use it instead of Load Balancer URL.

 8. Update SSL Cert in Ingress

 ```yml